 Fitting the LSPCM is computationally feasible on networks of the scale considered here, however, it would be computationally burdensome to apply it to larger networks.
 As the number of nodes increases, their computational cost increases quadratically \citep{saltertownshend_2013_variational, rastelli_2018_computationally}, making the LSPCM challenging to scale especially with the use of Metropolis-within-Gibbs sampling. \cite{spencer_2022_faster} propose faster inference for the LPM by combining Hamiltonian Monte Carlo and firefly Monte Carlo, which could be adapted for the LSPCM.
 Further, while adapting the LSPCM to facilitate modelling of networks with more complex edge types is a natural extension, such advances would come with additional computational cost.
 Addressing these issues could be possible by employing case-control approaches for the likelihood function \citep{raftery_2012_fast} and/or avoiding MCMC through the use of variational inference methods \citep{saltertownshend_2013_variational, gwee_2024}.
 Many variational algorithms have shown empirical success, and recent theoretical contributions by \cite{yang_2020_alpha} and \cite{liu_2023_variational} have provided better understanding into the statistical guarantees of these approaches.

-Finally, while here a MGP shrinkage prior was employed to infer the number of dimensions and an overfitted mixture was used to infer the number of clusters, the LSPCM could be viewed as a member of a broader family of such models given the variety of alternative shrinkage priors and clustering approaches available. \cite{Grushanina2023review} provides a broad review of approaches to infinite factorisations.
+Finally, while here a MTGP shrinkage prior was employed on the latent dimensions' variances and an overfitted mixture was used to infer the number of clusters, the LSPCM could be viewed as a member of a broader family of such models given the variety of alternative shrinkage priors and clustering approaches available. \cite{grushanina_2023_a} provides a broad review of approaches to infinite factorisations.
 For example, the Indian buffet process (IBP) has been employed to penalise increasing dimensionality in latent factor models; while it allows for the contribution from a dimension to be exactly zero \citep{knowles_2011_nonparametric, rokov_2016_fast}, the sparsity the IBP enforces could be too restrictive here.
 The spike-and-slab approach of the cumulative shrinkage prior of \cite{legramanti_2020_bayesian} is an alternative, likely fruitful approach.
-From the clustering point of view, an infinite mixture model could be used to infer the number of clusters. \cite{Fruhwirth2019} discuss linkages between infinite and overfitted mixtures, where they highlight overfitted and infinite mixtures yield comparable clustering performance when these hyperprior are matched.
+From the clustering point of view, an infinite mixture model could be used to infer the number of clusters. \cite{frhwirthschnatter_2018_from} discuss linkages between infinite and overfitted mixtures, where they highlight overfitted and infinite mixtures yield comparable clustering performance when the hyperpriors are matched.

-As network data continue to emerge in a broad range of application areas, and the detection of clusters of nodes in such networks is often of interest, the open access provision of R code at the \href{https://gitlab.com/gwee95/lspm}{\texttt{lspm}} GitLab repository will facilitate the use of the LSPCM by practitioners.